sonnenbe-dot/GBAS-GUI/README.md

 <br>

 In order for the SSR-GBAS pipeline to start and process data correctly following parameters need to be set:<br>
 * Outputfolder: Path to the Folder where all results will be stored.
 By default the path is set to a folder named “output” located in the user's home directory.
+* Bin: Path to the folder named bin containing the necessary third party executables (Trimmomatic, Usearch, both R scripts).
+The program assumes by default that the bin folder is located at the user’s home directory.
+* Rawdata: Path to a folder containing gunzipped FASTQ files of raw amplicon sequencing data (fileending must be fastq.gz!).
+* Primerfile: A TXT or CSV file (without a header) containing all primers used for the amplification of the target DNA regions.
+The Primerfile contains 3 columns separated by comma corresponding to: Name of the marker, sequence of primer forward in 5' -> 3' direction, sequence of reverse primer in 5' -> 3' direction.
+Furthermore each marker name must have the following format: primername_repetitionmotif (eg. Tn1_ACT).
+The primer name should only be composed by alphanumeric characters.
+Non microsatellite markers (eg. EPIC) should have the following name structure: primername_.
+Below is an example of a primerfile.